Better-Britain/reports/reports/osa-explainer/sections/03_methods.md

 <details>
 <summary><strong>Is facial estimation “biometric ID”?</strong></summary>
-Short answer: no. Estimation infers an age band from an image and should delete the image immediately; it does not match you to a known identity.
+No. Estimation infers an age band from an image and should delete the image immediately; it does not match you to a known identity.

 Where confidence is low (e.g., near 18; poor lighting; atypical features), services should offer stronger fallbacks such as ID+liveness or bank‑sourced age.
 That’s how platforms meet Ofcom’s robustness and fairness aims without hoarding images (see Ofcom’s [children’s codes](https://www.ofcom.org.uk/online-safety/illegal-and-harmful-content/statement-protecting-children-from-harms-online)).